testBP0612/testBP0612/README.md

 Languages: HTML, CSS, JavaScript (ES6+)
 Frameworks & Libraries: React, Next.js
 Tools & Technologies: Git, REST APIs, GraphQL
-Design: Responsive Design Principles, Basic Graphic Design using tools like Figma and Adobe XD

 #### 💡 Projects & Collaborations
 I have worked on a variety of projects, from small business websites to large-scale web applications.
 My focus is always on delivering user-centric and performance-optimized solutions.
 Feel free to check out my Project Portfolio for more details.